 Protect Nesting Loons and Loon Chicks

-“Loons were removed from Vermont’s endangered species list in 2005, but two threats loons face are human disturbance during the breeding season and ingestion of fishing gear,” said Doug Morin, wildlife biologist with Vermont Fish & Wildlife.
+p“Loons were removed from Vermont’s endangered species list in 2005, but they face continued threats from human disturbance during the breeding season and ingestion of fishing gear,” said Doug Morin, wildlife biologist with Vermont Fish and Wildlife.

-“Although most areas where loons are nesting on Vermont’s lakes are surrounded by signs reminding people to give loons the space they need, not all nesting areas are marked.
-We’re asking people to view loons using binoculars rather than from up close, whether they are in a boat, a canoe or a kayak.”
+“Many areas where loons nest on Vermont’s lakes are surrounded by signs reminding people to give loons the space they need, but not all nesting areas are marked.
+We’re asking people to enjoy loons from a distance rather than approaching them, whether you are in a boat or on shore.”

 Morin also reminds people to avoid lead fishing tackle.
-Two loons died from lead fishing gear ingestion in 2019.
-Loons sometimes swallow stray fishing tackle and suffer the effects of lead poisoning.
-Lead sinkers weighing one-half ounce or less are illegal in Vermont.
-Morin also recommends anglers to be careful to not attract loons to their bait and lures, and especially do not leave any fishing line behind as it can kill loons.
+Every year Vermont loons die from lead poisoning after swallowing fishing tackle.
+Lead sinkers weighing one-half ounce or less are prohibited in Vermont, but larger tackle still has the capacity to slough off lead into the environment over time.
+Morin also recommends anglers to be careful to not attract loons to their bait and lures, and especially to not leave any fishing line behind as it can entangle and kill loons.

 “Loon chicks can be difficult to see, so we ask motorboaters to note where loon families are and to avoid those areas,” said Hanson.
 “We also ask that motorboaters obey ‘no wake’ laws within 200 feet of shorelines because boat wakes can flood and destroy shoreline loon nests.”

 As Vermont’s loon population continues to increase and canoeing and kayaking continues to become more popular, there is greater potential for people to come into conflict with loons.
 Hanson reminds boaters to avoid pursuing loons in a canoe or kayak, especially loons with young.